It’s not for me, it’s only for certain types of schools

 It is difficult to enter

-The processs is very easy.
-In September 2016 we will open the online registration system for schools and projects.
+The process is very easy.
+In September we will open the online registration system for schools and projects.
 In the meantime, there are samples of entry forms on the website which will tell you what information you will need.

 The main part of the application includes:

-All of these have to be completed by Wednesday 28th September 2016.
+All of these have to be completed by midnight on 24th September 2019.

 We have a helpline which will open to all schools in September and can be contacted on Freephone 0800 917 1297 where all your queries around the on-line system can be answered.